amaccarini/Modelica-PhD-course/editions.md

 # 📊 Previous editions
 <br>
 The course has been conducted annually since 2021.
-Across all editions, 100+ students have attended the course.
+Across all editions, 100+ students from over 50 organizations worldwide have attended the course.
 Below is the list of organizations from which participants have been affiliated.

 ### Austria
 - Graz University of Technology